Thursday, April 30, 2026

 • Include some key phrases – words that inspire your next few movements: “let’s go!” ; “fast & quick to whatever happens” ; “get to the shuttle early & pressure them”.

 • Include some physical moments – small rituals with your body that help prepare/settle yourself to low serve and move!
-Some people move in a set way into their stance, others touch their shirt, and others have synchronised racket arm and shuttle position before serving.
+Some players always prepare in the same way as they take up their serving stance, others touch their shirt, and others have synchronised racket arm and shuttle position before serving.

 Look at great players & identify if they have a preparation ritual